drbean/curriculum/pages/homepage/markdown/FAQ.md

 *Answer*: That's a good question, but giving a good answer is difficult.
 Let me answer at length at [EditingApproach](EditingApproach.html)

-[^source1]: Not actually questions I've been asked, but one asked of editors at NCCU
+[^source1]: Not actually questions I've been asked, but one asked of editors at NCKU

     In Taiwan, NCKU has (had) an [internal academic editing service][1] staffed by foreign teachers associated with the university,